ncs-jss/Webcomb/README.md

 # Webcomb
-This is a simple playground to practice Frontend Development(HTML, CSS, Javascript).
+Webcomb is a simple playground to practice Frontend Development(HTML, CSS, Javascript).
 It is built using ReactJS framework and Codemirror library.

 ### Technologies Used:
 * ReactJS
 * React-Hooks
 * React-Codemirror-2
-* Codemirror
+* Netlify.com (Hosting)

 ### How to Run Locally :